-In December 2017, we brought you Justin Wiggins' personal experience with Angel Tree in "Just One Wish for Justin."
-The following is Part II of Justin's story.
+In December 2017, we brought you Jason's personal experience with Angel Tree in "Just One Wish for Jason."
+The following is Part II of Jason's story.

 The sun had just risen in Northern California.
 Dozens of wide-eyed children eagerly filled a bus headed for an Angel Tree Sports Clinic.
-Volunteer Justin Wiggins rode along with them, asking for their names and passing around food.
+Volunteer Jason* rode along with them, asking for their names and passing around food.
 He'd never seen kids so excited about breakfast burritos.

 TACKLING LIFE TOGETHER

 Across the country, Angel Tree Sports Clinics bring children of prisoners together to help them gain skills in various sports and learn about God's love.
 Angel Tree®, a program of Prison Fellowship®, serves incarcerated parents by providing a pathway for restoring and strengthening their relationships with their children and families.
 With lessons designed to build skills, confidence, and character, these Sports Clinics serve at-risk youth who might not have the chance to go to a sports clinic or camp.
 Kids of all ages and abilities have the unique opportunity to learn from the best—college sports stars and former professional athletes, many of whom have experienced similar personal struggles, including parental incarceration.

 The number of children affected by incarceration is staggering: 2.7 million children in the United States today have a parent in prison.
 Having a mom or dad behind bars can be devastating, leaving a child to experience a unique combination of trauma, stigma, and shame.
 But through programs such as Angel Tree, showing children that they are loved, valued, and full of potential can change their lives forever.

 Jason knows what that's like.
 His father signed him up for Angel Tree Christmas when Jason was in the fourth grade.
 Now, as an Angel Tree volunteer, Jason hoped to reach into the lives of kids who desperately need a role model.